-- Full institutional costs for eight semesters, which includes: tuition, fees, housing, and a meal plan
+- Full institutional costs for eight semesters, which includes: tuition, fees, housing, and a meal plan.

-- Opportunities for service-learning courses and programs locally and throughout the world with the Appalachian and the Community Together office (with travel cost help)
+- Opportunities for service-learning courses and programs locally and throughout the world with the Appalachian and the Community Together office (with travel cost help).

-- Opportunity for membership in AIM High with focused mentoring to enhance graduate/professional school and prestigious scholarship applications
+- Opportunity for membership in AIM High as freshmen (other eligible members are sophomores) with focused mentoring to enhance graduate/professional school and prestigious scholarship applications.

-- Tuition assistance for summer travel courses with ASU professors and any other summer international experience
+- Tuition assistance for summer travel courses with ASU professors and any other summer international experience.

-- Priority registration for course selection
+- Priority registration for course selection.

-- Chancellor's Scholars may be in any major and in any college
+- Chancellor's Scholars may be in any major and in any college.

 Selection of the Chancellor's Scholars